AI Trends15 min read

 What is Seed?
 ByteDance's AI Crown Jewel

 Launched in 2023, Seed was ByteDance's dedicated AI research division—think of it as China's equivalent to Google DeepMind or OpenAI's research lab.
+Its mandate was ambitious: develop foundational large language models that could power everything from TikTok's recommendation algorithms to ByteDance's enterprise AI offerings.

 Seed's Key Projects: